andreuhh/olaDelMar-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+It's a E-commerce project with Firebase data storage

+# Libraries
+I use Bootstrap, and only Angular components

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.